PCS provides a range of support, legal and personal, to all its members.

 Before the majority of claims can be submitted to the ET, it is necessary for the ACAS Early Conciliation process to have been completed and a certificate issued.
 This has to be started within 3 months of the date of the act being complained of.
 Details of this can be found on the ACAS website.

 PCS aims to provide local support to members and their local reps, where necessary, have access to more experienced support and advice, including, in appropriate cases, professional and/or legal advice.
 In certain cases, PCS will offer legal representation at tribunal hearings.

 We can only support members themselves in disputes with their employer and cannot extend this to partners or dependents.
 Nor can we support disputes with a second employer, not recognised for PCS membership.

 The PCS Personal Injury Scheme covers members and their partners who have an accident or suffer injury or ill health or experience medical negligence within the UK.
 The Scheme offers the services of a specialist personal injury lawyer to assess the merits and value of your case and, if appropriate, to take your case through to an acceptable settlement.

-The Scheme can also assist where someone covered by the scheme is injured in circumstances enabling them to make a claim to the Criminal Injuries Compensation?
+The Scheme can also assist where someone covered by the scheme is injured in circumstances enabling them to make a claim to the Criminal Injuries Compensation Scheme.

 PCS, through our solicitors, can offer you a free will service - provided the arrangements are straightforward.
 More complex arrangements can be put in place, at a reduced cost.
 Complete your will questionnaire online.

-PCS has arranged exclusively priced conveyancing for members, through Thompsons solicitors who have offices in most major cities in England, Scotland and Wales.
+PCS has arranged exclusively priced conveyancing for members, through BBH Legal Services Ltd, a wholly owned subsidiary of Thompsons solicitors, who have offices in most major cities in England, Scotland and Wales.

 Call 0151 326 2152 for more details.
 Remember to mention that you are a PCS member.